50 Most Valuable Dimes Worth Money

 Although this dime is still circulating today, some Roosevelt dimes worth money can still make great collectibles.

 Are Roosevelt dimes silver coins?
-From 1946-1964, Roosevelt dimes were struck at the U.S. mint with 90% silver composition.
+From 1946-1964, Roosevelt dimes were struck at the U.S. Mint with 90% silver composition.
 That’s a silver Roosevelt dime with .07234 ounces.
 The other 10% is copper.

 1946 roosevelt silver dime